What is the difference between photochromic and Transitions® lenses?

 Transitions® lenses are not the same as blue light filtering lenses.
 Blue light glasses filter specific wavelengths of blue light.
 Blue light is emitted by the sun and, to a much lesser degree, from electronic devices like smartphones and computers.
 These glasses typically have a clear coating and do not transition to a darker tint.

 On the other hand, photochromic lenses adapt to UV light.
 They protect the eyes from harmful UV rays at all times.
 These lenses reduce glare and can improve clarity in sunlight.
-Some brands, like Transitions® Signature® GEN 8™, offer blue light filtering technology as an added feature.
+Some brands, like Transitions® Signature® GEN S™, offer blue-violet light filtering technology as an added feature.
 If photochromic lenses help you focus more clearly on your monitor, you can also wear them for computer use.

 Making the right choice